gaps-closure/gaps-closure.github.io/docs/Java/03-02-02-constraint-model.md

 * No mechanism exists to apply user-defined function annotations to a lambda function

-* The size of programs that can be analyzed are limited by the capabilities of JOANA (and in turn IBM WALA)
+* The size of programs that can be analyzed is limited by the capabilities of JOANA (and in turn IBM WALA)

 * Children of classes with annotated elements cannot be annotated for placement in an enclave with a different level, so it is best to keep annotations close to the leaf of the inheritance hierarchy